 A savanna is an area of tropical grassland of South America and particularly Africa, lying between equatorial forests and dry deserts.
 Savannas occur mainly between 5° and 20° north and south of the equator, except in East Africa, where, because the land is elevated, savannah regions are situated on the equator.

-The savanna climate is hot and wet in summer, when the Sun is overhead; temperatures average about 25°C (77°) and the rainfall is 25cm to 125cm (10–50in).
+The savanna climate is hot and wet in summer, when the Sun is overhead; temperatures average about 25°C (77°) and the rainfall is 25 centimeters to 125 centimeters (10–50 inches).
 In winter, the tropical high-pressure system controls the climate, and so the conditions are warm but very dry.
-Temperatures are 15°C to 25°C (59°–77°F), and rainfall totals are less than 250mm (10in).
-In such a climate, grass grows very well in summer – up to 2m (6ft) in height – but it will shrivel in winter.
+Temperatures are 15°C to 25°C (59°–77°F), and rainfall totals are less than 250 millimeters (10 inches).
+In such a climate, grass grows very well in summer – up to 2 meters (6 feet) in height – but it will shrivel in winter.
 Trees do not grow well, although baobabs and bottle tress survive by storing water inside their swollen trunks.